teloxide/teloxide/CODE_STYLE.md

 ```

 ## Comments
 Comments must describe what your code does and mustn't describe how your code does it and bla-bla-bla.
-Be sure that your comments follow the grammar, including punctiation, the first capital letter and so on.
+Be sure that your comments follow the grammar, including punctuation, the first capital letter and so on.

 Bad: